ansible-collections/netapp.ontap/README.md

 - na_ontap_info: lists were incorrectly processed in convert_keys, returning {}.
 - na_ontap_info: qtree_info is missing most entries.
 Changed key from `vserver:id` to `vserver:volume:id` .
 - na_ontap_iscsi_security: adding no_log for password parameters.
+- na_ontap_portset: adding explicit error message as modify portset is not supported.
 - na_ontap_snapmirror: fixed snapmirror delete for loadsharing to not go to quiesce state for the rest of the set.
 - na_ontap_ucadapter: fixed KeyError if type is not provided and mode is 'cna'.
 - na_ontap_user: checked `applications` does not contain snmp when using REST API call.